johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 modifiers to perform jumps or pan the level, respectively, and the same :ref:`moving-around:Mouse movement actions` are also available.

+Diagonal movement is not available in *Walk Mode* as it's not compatible with the concept, and the numeric keys are used for other purposes anyway.

 WASD Mode
 =========